lu-sd/personal_blog/src/content/posts/11-balancedBinaryTree.md

 }
 ```

-701 You are given the root node of a binary search tree (BST) and a value to insert into the tree.
+701:You are given the root node of a binary search tree (BST) and a value to insert into the tree.
 Return the root node of the BST after the insertion.
 It is guaranteed that the new value does not exist in the original BST.

 ```js
 function insertIntoBST(root: TreeNode | null, val: number): TreeNode | null {